-Quality Angling and Quality Waters - British Columbia's Unique Resource generally unlimited and covered under the nominal cost of an annual fishing licence.
+Quality Angling and Quality Waters - British Columbia's Unique Resource

+Anglers in BC are extremely fortunate to have direct access to a diverse collection of rivers, lakes, estuaries and beaches offering angling opportunities for numerous species of fish.
+The opportunities are generally unlimited and covered under the nominal cost of an annual fishing licence.
 In other parts of the world, especially in Europe and Great Britain, the majority of waters are privately owned.
-Fly-fishing is generally limited to "put and take" fisheries, where an angler purchases a day ticket, which entitles the angler to a bag limit of stocked (hatchery raised) fish.
+Flyfishing is generally limited to "put and take" fisheries, where an angler purchases a day ticket, which entitles the angler to a bag limit of stocked (hatchery raised) fish.
 The cost to fish on a stocked lake for a day is considerably more than the cost of an annual licence in BC.
 Opportunities for more unique angling experiences for wild fish in remote settings (for example the Scottish Atlantic salmon rivers) are generally cost prohibitive for the average angler.
 While this scenario limits the number of anglers on any given managed reach of river, which maintains the quality of the angling experience, it comes at a significant monetary cost to the angler.
-Similar examples of unique, generally cost-prohibitive angling experiences occur in places such as Norway, on the Atlantic salmon rivers, or on the Kamchatka Peninsula steelhead rivers in Russia.
+Similar examples of unique, generally cost-prohibitive angling experiences occur in places such as Norway, on the Atlantic Salmon Rivers, or on the Kamchatka Peninsula steelhead rivers in Russia.